 The Dutch theologian and politician Abraham Kuyper articulated in the 19th century the implications of a Christian worldview for all spheres of life, “In the total expanse of human life there is not a single square inch of which the Christ, who alone is sovereign, does not declare, 'That is mine!'.”

+So what could that look like in 21st century industrial disputes?
 Could Christian values and skills generate an epoch-defining transition in the way industrial disputes are conducted, gradually transforming the way employers and employees perceive one another, relate and organise themselves?

 The consensus model of decision-making has strong Christian roots.
 Historically, the Quakers, Mennonites and Anabaptists aimed for a process that came to a "common mind".
 It is strongly egalitarian and inclusive in nature and ensures that all parties have an equal input into the process.
 Conflict resolution is continuously built into the discussion that aims for the common good.

 In his book To Change the World, James Davison Hunter challenges us to think through in an institutional way in every sphere of life what constructive subversion could look like.
+We are to challenge structures and procedures that dehumanise people.
+We are meant to shape patterns of work and relationship towards a shalom that seeks the welfare of all.

 “If it is possible, as far as it depends on you, live at peace with everyone”, writes Paul in Romans 12:18.
 His double plea – if possible, as far as it depends on you – emphasises the importance of pursuing good, peaceful community relations.
 Peace building that shapes the attitude, tools and atmosphere of our workplace and its conflicts.